cloudoperators/heureka/docs/product docs/remediation management PRD.md

 ### U.S. 6 - View Automatic Mitigation Progress
 As an operator, i want to be able to see the mitigation progress while rolling out the patch in multiple steps

+**Additional Information:**
+>For scenarios where a rolled-out patch takes a while to be deployed in all the regions (bronze, silver, and gold regions), there is a need to display the status of the vulnerability it fixes accordingly and automatically in Heureka.
+Therefore, we need to show its mitigation status as "in progress" until the patch is deployed in all regions.

+> User Stories 6 and 7 cover this edge case.

 ### U.S. 7 - View Patched and Un-patched Containers
 As an operator, i want to be able to see the patched and un-patched containers for a specific vulnerability.